 Next, your doctor will insert the guiding catheter into your artery.
 Your doctor will inject contrast (x-ray dye) into the guiding catheter to allow him to see the arteries in your neck and brain.
 Your face and neck may feel warm or flushed when this happens, but this usually goes away after a short time.

 Your doctor will pass the Embolic Protection System into the carotid artery to help capture any plaque or particles that could travel into the smaller vessels in the brain.
 You should not feel any discomfort during this part of the procedure.

 Your doctor will insert the Carotid Stent System through the vessels to the area of the plaque.
 After careful positioning, your doctor will open the stent to cover the plaque.

 Your doctor will insert a balloon catheter into the carotid stent to open it wider.
 The stent will remain in place permanently, but the balloon will be removed.
 He will then remove the Embolic Protection System and all other devices from your body.

 Following the Procedure

 You will be taken to a special observation unit where nurses and physician will monitor your condition closely.
 Your vital signs (heart rate and blood pressure) and the area in which the catheter was inserted will be checked frequently.
-In addition, your neurological status will be checked by your nurse who will ask you questions, instruct you to move your fingers and toes, and check your pupils with a flashlight.
+Additionally, your nurse will check your neurological status, ask you questions, instruct you to move your fingers and toes, and check your pupils.
 Your blood pressure and puncture site will also be closely watched.
 Your doctor may use a special vascular closure device to close the small incision in your groin.

-It is possible that you may be on special intravenous medications that require closer observation in an Intensive Care Unit for one night for you safety.
+You may be on intravenous medications that require closer observation in an Intensive Care Unit for one night for your safety.
 Otherwise normally, you will spend one night in our monitored unit.